Ahlawat23/AdobeCCLibrarryOrganizer/README.md

-Since adobe cc dosent provide a solution to extract library to local, this i work around that
+Since adobe cc dosent provide a solution to extract library to local, this is work around that